danielbankhead/bronze/README.md

 Usage: bronze [options]

 Options:
   --sequence INT          Set the counter for the number of ids generated
-                    By default will use sequence file (sequence path) If this option is used sequence file will not be updated --pid INT         Set the process id for generated ids --name STRING     A unique name for the generator Any slashes will be replaced with underscores --spec STRING     Set the spec
+                          By default will use sequence file (sequence path) If set sequence file will not be updated --pid INT               Set the process id for generated ids --name STRING           A unique name for the generator Any slashes will be replaced with underscores --spec STRING           Set the spec

   --gen, -g INT           The number of ids to create.
 Must be >= 0.
                           Default = 1
-  --list-specs      Get the specs available from this version of bronze --sequence-dir    Set the sequence directory
+  --list-specs            Get the specs available from this version of bronze --sequence-dir STRING   Set the sequence directory
                           Will attempt to create if not exist --sequence-reset        Sets the sequence back to 0 Nothing happens if file doesn't exist

   --help, -h
   --version, -v